Last updated on May 4, 2024

 You can modify the analysis rectangles as you wish, which means a switch to the Manual method:

-Any action or change to an analysis rectangle generates a message inviting you to update by clicking Measure in the Measure palette.
+Any action or change to an analysis rectangle generates a message inviting you to update by clicking Measure in the Measure section.
 This message also lets you cancel by clicking “Cancel Zone Changes”.

 You can also draw your own rectangles: in manual mode, click the Select button, drag inside the image*, then re-analyze by clicking the Measure button.
 You can draw as many measurement rectangles as you want.